Space-Holmes/Space-Holmes.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am a first-year undergraduate student majoring in Electrical Engineering (EE) at City University of Hong Kong (CityU).
+Hi, I am a undergraduate student majoring in Computer and Data Engineering (CDE) at City University of Hong Kong (CityU).
+I'm also a intern at World Mind Lab at HKUST.

 ## 🎓 Education
 * **City University of Hong Kong (CityU)**